 Supporters reported spending $3.4 million and gathering 806,114 signatures, but estimated they will need at least 890,303 signatures to reach the qualification threshold based on past certification trends.
 Signature gathering efforts effectively stopped from mid-March to early May due to government health restrictions, and have been hindered in recent weeks due to ongoing coronavirus factors.
 Petitioners now have until Sept.
 28 to gather enough qualifying signatures for an expected November 2022 vote.

-- Recology is continuing its push for a November ballot initiative in California that takes aim at the plastics industry, recently kicking in $600,000 of a planned $1 million contribution.
-Another $1 million is expected from The Nature Conservancy, plus $500,000 from the Plant Based Products Council, toward a $4.5 million goal.
+- January 21: Recology is continuing its push for a November ballot initiative in California that takes aim at the plastics industry, kicking in $600,000 of a planned $1 million contribution as of January.
+Another $1 million is expected from The Nature Conservancy, plus $500,000 from the Plant Based Products Council (which has since exited the campaign), toward a $4.5 million goal.

 - The proposal would give the California Department of Resources Recycling and Recovery (CalRecycle) authority to require that producers of single-use plastic packaging and foodware make their products "reusable, recyclable or compostable" by 2030.
 Producers would also be tasked with reducing the amount of single-use packaging and foodware at least 25% by that date.

 - In addition, expanded polystyrene food containers would be banned statewide and retailer take-back programs would be established for relevant items.
 Finally, a sliding scale "Plastic Pollution Reduction Fee" of $0.01 or less would be applied to select products starting in 2022 as a way to pay for a range of new projects.